-It is the responsibility of the Federal Council to maintain a register of Members and to make available to local organizational units, electronically and in a timely manner, the locally-relevant portion of the register.
+It is the responsibility of Federal Council to maintain a register of Members and to make available to local organizational units, electronically and in a timely manner, the locally-relevant portion of the register.

 The Federal Council may require a membership fee from each body mandated to receive Members to cover the costs of servicing the Member.

 The Federal Council shall ensure that Members are notified as their membership fees are due.

 It is the responsibility of each body mentioned in Bylaw 1.2.1 to maintain an active email account for the purpose of communicating on Party business.

 Applicants for membership and renewing Members shall pay the membership fee directly to the Party and not indirectly through an intermediary person.

 A person shall cease to be a Member of the Party:

 By delivering their resignation by mailing or delivering it to an address of the Party.

 On having been a Member not in good standing for 12 consecutive months.